yahairaycortez/DH110/Assignment1/README.md

 <img src= "GuitarTricks.png"> <br/><br/>

-**Evaluation:** Overall the site offers a wide range of quality lessons, however, can be difficult to navigate as the site is overloaded with information.
+**Evaluation:** Overall the site is difficult to navigate as the site is overloaded with information.
 The site can be espeically be overwhelming and difficult to navigate to those who may not be as experienced with technology.
 It appears each page is overloaded with information and every new page presents even more information.
-The actual aesthetic of the site also makes it a bit difficult to navigate, such as lack of contrasting colors and it use of older images. <br/><br/>
+The actual aesthetic of the site also makes it a bit difficult to navigate, such as lack of contrasting colors and it use of older images.
+Difficult to differentiate between <br/><br/>

 | <div style="width:290px"> **Heuristic & Description** </div> | <div style="width:290px"> **Evaluation** </div>| <div style="width:290px"> **Improvement Reccomendations** </div>|<div style="width:150px"> **Severity Rating** </div>|
 | --------------------------------------- | ------------------------------------- |------------------------------------- |------------------------------------- |